-Companies in need of short or long-term temporary workers will enter into a contract with the temp agency to fill jobs with appropriately skilled workers.
-The company pays the temp agency, and the temp agency pays the temporary worker.
+Companies in need of short- or long-term temporary workers enter into contracts with temp agencies to fill jobs with appropriately skilled workers.
+Companies pay temp agencies, and agencies pay the temporary workers.

-What Kind of Jobs Are Available at a Temp Agency?
+What Kinds of Jobs Are Available at Temp Agencies?

-That is not the case.
-These days, temp jobs range from entry-level work to professional roles.
-You can find a temp job in almost any industry.
-However, temp jobs are particularly common in administrative work, industrial work, professional-managerial jobs, health care, and IT.
+Temp jobs range from entry-level work to professional roles.
+You can find temp jobs in almost any industry, but they are particularly common in administrative work, industrial work, professional-managerial jobs, healthcare, and IT.

-- Accountants and auditors – accountants and auditors handle financial transactions for companies and/or businesses.
+Accountants and auditors handle financial transactions for companies and/or businesses.
 Employers might hire a temp accountant or auditor for a particularly busy time of year, such as tax season.
-They earn a median hourly pay of $32.76, according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.
+They earn median pay of $34.40 per hour as of 2019, according to the Bureau of Labor Statistics’ Occupational Outlook Handbook.

-- Computer systems analysts – Sometimes called systems architects, computer systems analysts help make a company’s computer systems operate more efficiently.
+Computer systems analysts, sometimes called systems architects, help make a company’s computer systems operate more efficiently.
 Temporary systems architects might work on a short-term project for a company.
-They earn a median pay of $41.93 per hour.
+They earn median pay of $43.71 per hour.

-- Customer service representatives – Customer service reps interact with customers and clients on the phone, online, and/or in person.
+Customer service representatives interact with customers and clients on the phone, online, or in person.
 They help solve customer issues, answer questions, and process orders.
-A rep earns an average of $15.53 per hour.
+Median pay is $16.69 per hour.

-- Data entry workers – Data entry workers can work in almost any industry.
-They might input, verify, and/or update data for a company.
-They typically use data software to enter and maintain this information.
-Data entry workers earn an average of $15.21 per hour.
+Data entry workers are employable in almost any industry.
+They might input, verify, or update data for a company, typically using data software to enter and maintain this information.
+Their median pay is $16.10 per hour.

-- Maintenance and repair workers – General maintenance workers fix and maintain equipment, machines, and buildings.
-A temporary maintenance worker might be hired to help complete a particular project.
-They earn an average of $17.76 per hour.
+Maintenance and repair workers fix and maintain equipment, machines, and buildings.
+A temporary maintenance worker might be hired to help complete a specific project.
+Their median pay is $18.79 per hour.

-- Management consultants – Also called management analysts, management consultants work with organizations to improve their efficiency.
-They might be hired temporarily to deal with a particular issue a company is facing.
-They can earn an average of $39.10 per hour.
+Management consultants, also called management analysts, work with organizations to improve efficiency.
+They might be hired temporarily to deal with a specific issue a company is facing.
+Their median pay is $40.99 per hour.

-- Nurses and nursing aides – Nurses provide patient care, and nursing aides provide basic care for patients.
+Nurses and nursing aides provide patient care.
 They may work in clinics, hospitals, long-term care facilities, or nursing homes.
-Nurses earn an average of $32.91 per hour, while nursing aides earn an average of $12.78 per hour.
+Nurses earn a median wage of $35.24 per hour, while nursing aides, who assist the nursing staff, make median pay of $14.25 per hour.

-- Secretaries and administrative assistants – Secretaries and administrative assistants perform administrative tasks for an office.
+Secretaries and administrative assistants perform administrative tasks for offices in nearly all professions.
 They might answer phones, schedule appointments, organize files and data, and more.
-Temporary workers might be hired during a busy time of year, or to temporarily replace a full-time employee.
-They earn an average of $17.90 per hour.
+Temporary workers might be hired during a busy time of year or to temporarily replace a full-time employee.
+Secretaries and administrative assistants earn median pay of $19.16 per hour.

-- Truck and delivery drivers – Delivery truck drivers pick up and drop off packages and shipments to businesses and households.
-They earn an average of $13.65 per hour.
+Truck and delivery drivers pick up and drop off packages and shipments to businesses and households.
+Their median pay is $15.39 per hour.

 Other common temp jobs include electricians, human resources specialists, packaging workers, medical secretaries, and software developers.
 Again, these are just some of the many jobs you can get through a temp agency.